 Lightning talks

-This format showcases your group members' diverse interests and expertise while building their presentation skills in a low-stakes environment.
+This format showcases your group members' diverse interests and expertise while building presentation skills in a low-stakes environment.

 Photo challenge